+Money and relationships can get complicated.
 It can be really challenging to talk about money with a spouse or partner, let alone manage a budget together.

 In some ways, I got lucky with my partner because he is one of the most frugal people I know.
 At the same time, I have had many moments of frustration with him, since he avoids talking about money or dealing with it at all costs (especially since I am the exact opposite and LOVE talking about money).

 Last night I started talking about retirement accounts and Brandon reminded me of our rule: no money talk in bed.
-Although that rule is super fair it can be frustrating because he tends to avoid money talk even when we aren’t in bed (one time I was talking about money and he ran to jump into our bed just to avoid the conversation lol).
+Although that rule is super fair, it can be frustrating because he tends to avoid money talk even when we aren’t in bed (one time I was talking about money and he ran to jump into our bed just to avoid the conversation, lol).

-I also have my own issues around money that frustrate Brandon, I tend to be very controlling around it, obsessing over making sure we have a plan for everything in a way that can be very annoying and sometimes obsessive.
-Over time we have learned how to deal with each other, and have found ways to create a balance between our two extremes.
+I also have my own issues around money that frustrate Brandon; I tend to be very controlling around it, obsessing over making sure we have a plan for everything in a way that can be very annoying and sometimes obsessive.
+Over time, we have learned how to deal with each other, and have found ways to create a balance between our two extremes.

-- Share your goals and visions with each other (and they don’t have to be the same): Just like it is hard for you to stick to your money goals without knowing why you are making the sacrifices it takes to reach them, your partner will not be on board if they don’t know why they are committing to them either.
+Just like it is hard for you to stick to your money goals without knowing why you are making the sacrifices it takes to reach them, your partner will not be on board if they don’t know why they are committing to them either.
 Brandon and I have different reasons why we want to be financially independent.
 He wants to have the freedom to spend his time out in the woods backpacking and hiking.
 I want to have the freedom to spend time with family and friends and have a stress free, simple life.
 It is okay that our goals are different, we get excited talking about our goals with each other and know that financial independence will allow both of us to live out our dreams.